ArnavParkhi/Asynchronous-FIFO/README.md

 # Asynchronous-FIFO
-Verilog code of asynchronous fifo module along with the testbench
+Verilog code of asynchronous fifo module along with the testbench.